athomasq/athomasq.github.io/startups.md

 - You don't need to rely on serendipity in your experiments!
 [Rahul Vohra has a great post](https://firstround.com/review/how-superhuman-built-an-engine-to-find-product-market-fit/) on how Superhuman systematically d/refined their value prop for their most committed users.

-- Keith Rabois argues, and I strongly agree with him, that you cannot pivot or iterate your way to a bold vision.
+- Keith Rabois argues, and I agree with him, that you cannot pivot or iterate your way to a bold vision.
 Experiments are a useful tactic but they do not replace [strategy](https://twitter.com/rabois/status/870673635375104000).

 - More ideas on ideas: look for [hobbies](https://cdixon.org/2013/03/02/what-the-smartest-people-do-on-the-weekend-is-what-everyone-else-will-do-during-the-week-in-ten-years); look for [narrative violations](http://www.bedrockcap.com/letter); look for [secrets](https://blakemasters.com/post/22866240816/peter-thiels-cs183-startup-class-11-notes).